masolimano/maneage/README-hacking.md

        $ ./project make
        ```

-     - Tell Git _not_ to merge changes in the dummy `delete-me` files (by
+     - Tell Git _not_ to merge changes in the dummy `delete-me` files, and
+       `paper.tex` (its contents are just dummy place holders) from the
-       keeping their names in a `.gitattributes` file.
-Note that only the
+       template (by keeping their names in a `.gitattributes` file).
+Note
-       first one is a `>` (to re-write the file), the rest are `>>` (to
+       that only the first `echo` command has a `>` (to re-write the file
+       with the given line), the rest are `>>` (to append to it).
+After
-       append to it).
-After doing this step in your own branch, when future
+       doing this step in your own branch, when future commits in the
-       commits of the template make a change in the dummy files, they will
+       template make any change in the given files, they will not be
-       not be imported into your project's branch (it can be annoying!).
+       imported into your project's branch (it can be annoying!).
+You can
+       follow a similar strategy if you want to avoid any other set of
+       files to be imported from the template into your project's branch.

        ```shell
+       $ echo "paper.tex" > .gitattributes
-       $ echo "tex/src/delete-me.mk merge=ours" > .gitattributes
+       $ echo "tex/src/delete-me.mk merge=ours" >> .gitattributes
        $ echo "tex/src/delete-me-demo.mk merge=ours" >> .gitattributes
        $ echo "reproduce/analysis/make/delete-me.mk merge=ours" >> .gitattributes
        $ echo "reproduce/analysis/config/delete-me-num.mk merge=ours" >> .gitattributes